Create Excel Templates for Crosstab Reports

 Header Design

 Headers and footers may be customized to include additional information using field name codes.
 The field names available for use are listed below.
-For additional guidance, see Guidelines for Header Footer Syntax.
+For additional guidance, see Guidelines for Header and Footer Syntax.

 1.Insert a logo or other image file into cell $A$1 to $B$3.